Blaze Bayley discography: Video clips

 Promotional videos were released for the Blood and Belief song "Hollow Head" and the Silicon Messiah song "Ghost in the Machine", but these were originally only made available to fan club members.
 Later on, the video for "Silicon Messiah" was put on to the second disc of a limited edition of Tenth Dimension along with an EPK titled Inside the Tenth Dimension.
 The video of "Hollow Head" was only made available worldwide in 2007 and can be found on the Alive in Poland DVD under the "Extras" menu.
 The video of "Robot" was also released in February 2009.
 An official video of "Russian Holyday" has been published on YouTube in 2013.
 In late 2013 two videos have been published via YouTube for the upcoming Best Of "Soundtracks of my life": "Hatred" and "Eating Children".
 In 2016 a videoclip for "Human" is released for launching the "Infinite Entanglement" album.

-Unreleased songs

-"Death of a Singer" and "Sin by Sin" were songs that were played live during the Blaze-era.
-While "Death of a Singer" contains elements that were later used on the Blaze Bayley-song "Dimebag", "Sin by Sin" remains unreleased and has probably never been recorded in studio.